quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part02_3._Availability.md

 ---

 #### Saddle Point Method for Integral Calculation
-Background context: The text mentions that for values of \( k \) greater than 100, the integral in equation (4.18) must be calculated using the saddle point method.
+Background context: The text mentions that for values of $k$ greater than 100, the integral in equation (4.18) must be calculated using the saddle point method.
 This method is used to approximate complex integrals by finding a critical point.

-:p What method should be used to calculate the integral when \( k > 100 \)?
+:p What method should be used to calculate the integral when $k > 100$?
 ??x
-The saddle point method should be used to calculate the integral for values of \( k \) greater than 100, as it provides an accurate approximation in such cases. x??
+The saddle point method should be used to calculate the integral for values of $k$ greater than 100, as it provides an accurate approximation in such cases. x??

 ---